Daniel15/Website/Daniel15.Web/Posts/2006-06-29-exploding-laptop-not-mine-p.md

 ---

+# This post is originally from Daniel15's Blog at https://d.sb/2006/06/exploding-laptop-not-mine-p

+---

 I used to think Dell was just stupid, but now I think even less of them:

 > AN INQUIRER READER attending a conference in Japan was sat just feet away from a laptop computer that suddenly exploded into flames, in what could have been a deadly accident.
 Gaston, our astonished reader reports: "The damn thing was on fire and produced several explosions for more than five minutes".
 Should you witness such an event, his advice is, "Don't try anything courageous/stupid, stay away, away, away!"